 But hardships don’t just impact working families.
 Over 15 million (or roughly 1 in 3) older adults aged 65+ are financially insecure, with incomes below 200% of the Federal Poverty Level.
 (Kaiser Family Foundation, 2018)

 To address this critical need, YCCF has launched the THRIVE grant program.
-Grants will focus on programs and collaboratives that transform lives and our community by helping low-income children, individuals and families achieve lasting financial security.
+Grants will focus on programs and collaboratives that transform lives and our community by helping people thrive by building economic mobility for low-income individuals.
 This means removing barriers to economic mobility so people can thrive.
-Children will have the support and education they need to grow, adults have the training, childcare and transportation they need to retain family-sustaining employment, and people live in homes and neighborhoods that support them.
+Children will have the support and education they need to grow, adults have the training, childcare and transportation they need to retain family-sustaining employment, and people live in affordable homes and safe neighborhoods that support them.

 This is a complex problem that will take many partners working across sectors to address the root causes of financial insecurity.
 A portion of THRIVE grants will be used specifically to build the capacity of collaborating organizations that are working across sectors to effect positive systemic change.